nplrkn/qcore/docs/backlog.md

 ## In progress
 - Live testing with multiple phones, update readme documenting interop status.
-- Paging
-  -  On shutdown, delete rather than deactivate userplane sessions

 ## Interop
 -  Service request missing container from Samsung.
 It asked for a UE context but no sessions.
 So probably no need for non-cleartext inner message.
 We dropped it on the floor.